 You can measure strength progress by seeing if you lift more weight or are able to perform more reps as time passes.
 Physical progress can also be measured.
 Photos allow you to see any physical changes because the weight scale does not accurately reflect overall progress.
-Baseline photos before you start are ideal, but 100% optional since this is a group coaching program.
+Baseline photos before you start are ideal, but optional.
 Take photos from the front, side, and back.
 Wear something that you are comfortable in, like a bathing suit or workout clothes.